Sign In Register

 Safety Score

-Hebron has an average annual temperature of 42°F (5°C).
+Hebron has a cool climate with an average annual temperature of 42°F (5°C).
 Winters average 13°F in January while summers reach 69°F in July.
-Annual precipitation is 18.4 inches.
+The area gets 273 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 18.4 inches (drier than the 38-inch national average).
+The area receives 40.6 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 2,162 feet.

 Temperature